Tserieskinda/Sfs-System-Editor/README.md

 Before you say, it is **99% vibecoded.**

 Thanks to Astray Galaxy and Neverger (creator of tts) and the Celestia community for the Zip assets.
-Beta testers and contributors- Krameter, Mistiy, ReoreyBoi, Akselajin, Cyn, Cresign, Razan T3, AStray Promoter- JJC Aerospace on youtube
+Beta testers and contributors- Krameter, Mistiy, ReoreyBoi, Akselajin, Cyn, Cresign, Razan T3, Astray Promoter- JJC Aerospace on youtube
+Hieghtmap code learning- Floating Fuel